equs-python/__equs__.Python/README.md

 - Part 1 is focused on the needs of beginners to Python and to programming in general.
 More experienced attendees may wish to skip earlier sessions and join us when we get to new material for you.
 - Part 2 is focused on the process of developing readable and usable software packages to be used in collaborative projects.
 Newbies to programming need not fear!
 You will be well-prepared by the end of Part 1.
-- Part 3 is focused on introducing you to the existing community of research-grade software being developed in Python.
-We hope their efforts will inspire you to start your own project that you can share with the world!

 ## Schedule